HelgeSverre/mindwave-docs/cookbook/laravel-sail-weaviate.md

 # Using Weaviate with Laravel Sail

-Before you add Weaviate to your application, you need to install and configure [Laravel Sail](https://laravel.com/docs/10.x/sail).
+This documentation provides instructions on how to integrate Weaviate with Laravel Sail.
+Before proceeding with the Weaviate setup, ensure that you have installed and configured [Laravel Sail](https://laravel.com/docs/10.x/sail).

 ## Adding Weaviate Database

+To add Weaviate to your application, follow these steps:

+1. Open your `docker-compose.yml` file.
-Modify your `docer-compose.yml` file to contain the following services definition Add the following service definition for Weaviate under the `services` section:
+2. Locate the `services` section and add the following service definition for Weaviate:

 ```yaml
 version: '3'